JaimeHyland/Mellifera/README.md

 *Some flow charts portraying a selection of important Mellifery worklflows*

 A good proportion of the database tables required for the project were provided by Django's standard user authentication system, _django.contrib.auth_.
-I do not propose to discuss that system in detail.
+I do not propose to discuss that system in detail, except to the extent that the registration and log-in/out options that it makes possible are described above.

+The database is largely based on the walk-through project's walkthrough, with several important customisations:
+- there is now a systen app, which contains the model for recording the various typical physical husbandry systems used in the DACH area for keeping bees.
+They all use the same basic principle and have the same basic components, differing only in terms of their precise measurements.
+The importance of classifying each system separately from the point of view of the customer is described above in the User stories section.

 ...
 However, it may be useful in the future to allow a particular product to have sub-products on two dimensions (such as say, "_1/2_, _2/3_, _3/4_" or "_1/1_" and "_with lip_" and "_without lip_"), so it might be simpler to allow the database structure to handle such issues, even if the code doesn't necessarily need to implement such a hypothetical requirement.
 While the Django framework that Elise is using in this project makes database updates much less difficult than using vanilla SQL, making such late changes is not without its risks.

 ### Frameworks

 ### Bootstrap

 ### Django

 ### jQuery

 ## Setting up the environment

+## Creating the new database

+As the project is based on a cloned copy the walk-through project, to create the database for the development environment, I did the following:
+- Deleted the existing db.sqlite3 file (copied from the walk-through project along with the rest of the )

 ### Registering for Heroku and using it